-City of Wichita asks KDOT to consider improving Kellogg and I-135 Interchange
+City of Wichita asks KDOT to consider improving Kellogg and I-135 interchange

 WICHITA, Kan.
 (KSNW) – Drivers who depend on Kellogg and I-135 for their daily commute know all too well some of the traffic issues.

-“When you get off Kellogg and you’re going south bound on 135, the merge lane is so short,” said Amber Herbel of Park City.
-“So sometimes you have to slam on the breaks because drivers don’t have the etiquette to get over when there are people trying to merge.”
+“When you get off Kellogg and you’re going southbound on I-135, the merge lane is so short,” said Amber Herbel of Park City.
+“So sometimes, you have to slam on the brakes because drivers don’t have the etiquette to get over when there are people trying to merge.”

-“There are times when there’s been accidents within the interchange. we’ve seen traffic backed up as far as K15 which is 5 miles south, 21st street north which is up getting close to north junction,” said Gary Janzen, City Engineer for the City of Wichita.
+“There are times when there’s been accidents within the interchange.
+We’ve seen traffic backed up as far as K-15 which is five miles south, 21st Street North which is up getting close to north junction,” said Gary Janzen, City Engineer for the City of Wichita.

 The congestion from the initial accidents increases the chances for additional crashes to happen, according to Janzen.